 Different Types of Debt Negotiation

 Individual credit card lenders typically have internal policies that vary from bank to bank when it comes to managing collections on delinquent accounts.
 Some will offer temporary or long-term hardship programs in which the interest rate and/or monthly payments can be reduced for a period of time ranging anywhere from three months to five years.

 Meantime, some cards will prove more aggressive than others with debt collection efforts through their own internal recovery departments.

 Furthermore, when an account goes delinquent for more than 180 days, it is common for that account to reach charge-off status and be turned over to an outside collection agency for recovery.

 Additional options for the creditor include turning an account over to a debt-collection attorney or selling the legal right to collect to a debt buyer.
 Debt settlement aims to resolve any of the above situations while allowing the debtor to pay less than the current balance on the debt.

-Some Subtleties to be Aware of during Negotiations
+Subtleties to be aware of during debt negotiations